Imagining Feminist Interfaces

 Our collective tendernet has published a series of zines exploring the design of feminist interfaces.
 In our writing, we describe some of the principles that are central to designing feminist interactions and think through strategies for integrating those principles into voice technologies.

 Historically, technology has created or shaped the conditions for violence and oppression.
 Many technologies further entrench – rather than question– existing systems of power.
-In our work, we’ve explored how an intersectional feminist lens might help us reimagine the design of voice technologies.
+In our work, we’ve explored how a feminist interaction design lens might help us reimagine the design of AI technologies.

 Instead of nudging us to buy more toilet paper on Amazon, could a voice assistant initiate difficult conversations?
 Could it attune us to our natural surroundings and ecology?
 Could it draw our attention to technological and human infrastructure, rather than erase the labor and resources required to maintain it?
 Could it be bilingual?
 Could a small language community design it for their own needs?

-In a series of workshops, we’ve worked together to imagine and prototype feminist alternatives for voice technologies.
+In a series of workshops, we’ve worked together to imagine and prototype alternatives for voice technologies through the framework of feminist interaction design.
 Through a series of speculative design exercises, we discussed what voice technologies and software could look like if we designed them in line with the central commitments of intersectional feminism: participation, agency, embodiment, equity, empowerment, plurality, and justice.

 Workshop series

-While the format of the workshops varied, depending on the audience and context, each workshop operated from three key assumptions:
+While the format of the workshops varied, depending on the audience and context, each workshop operated from the assumption that d

 In developing our workshops, we reflected on the gatekeeping that exists in Silicon Valley and tech culture more broadly.
 There are lines drawn between the non-technical and technical, the non-coders and the coders, the non-designers and the designers, suggesting that only people with a technical background can offer meaningful insights into a technology.
 We tried as much as possible to erase those artificial boundaries in order to acknowledge and elevate the diverse forms of knowledge and experience that participants brought with them to the workshop.